Skip to Content

 4. Diving and Snorkeling in Aqaba

 Aqaba is world-famous for its top diving and snorkeling sites.
-Located on the coast of the Red Sea, Aqaba attracts divers from around the world that want to enjoy its gorgeous underwater world.
+Located on the coast of the Red Sea, Aqaba attracts divers from around the world who want to enjoy its gorgeous underwater world.

 Despite climate change and global warming, the corals and underwater life in the Aqaba Gulf are expanding and getting more diverse over the years.